 Additional Consumer and Provider Education

-The Division of Early Childhood Care and Development (DECCD) shares information through the consumer education website, the Child Care Resource and Referral Centers, as well as through DECCD’s staff in the Child CarePayment Program (CCPP) office.
+The Division of Early Childhood Care and Development (DECCD) shares information through the consumer education website, the MS Lift website, the MS Lift Child Care Resource and Referral Sites , as well as through DECCD’s staff in the Child Care Payment Program (CCPP) office.
 These outlets utilize a combination of the following methods: written materials, electronic communication, and face-to-face meetings.

 Inspection Reports